timesler/FourLayerRetinalModel-Esler2017/README.md

 The code in this repository was used to conduct the analysis presented in:

-* \<Enter correct reference here\>
+*  Minimizing activation of overlying axons with epiretinal stimulation: The role of fiber orientation and electrode configuration
+Esler TB, Kerr RR, Tahayori B, Grayden DB, Meffin H, et al. (2018) Minimizing activation of overlying axons with epiretinal stimulation: The role of fiber orientation and electrode configuration.
+PLOS ONE 13(3): e0193598. https://doi.org/10.1371/journal.pone.0193598

 ## Quick Start

 1. Download repository to a machine with MATLAB installed.
-2. Navigate to folder containing repository, and open Code folder.
+2. Navigate to folder containing repository, and open `Code` folder.
-3. Type AnyElecConfig_RotatedNeurite to run a simulation using 4 electrodes which displays the induced membrane potential for neurites are various locations and with various orientations (this generates a similar figure to Fig. 6 in the above paper).
+3. Type `AnyElecConfig_RotatedNeurite` to run a simulation using 4 electrodes which displays the induced membrane potential for neurites at various locations and with various orientations (this generates a similar figure to Fig. 6 in the above paper).

 ## Code files